Stive-Rachel/le-wagon/Recipe.md

 https://recipes.lewagon.com/recipes/3103

-Scheme : HTTPS
++ Scheme : HTTPS
-+Host : recipes.lewagon.com ou lewagon.com
++ Host : recipes.lewagon.com ou lewagon.com
-+Path : /recipes/3103
++ Path : /recipes/3103

 ### 2- Use Insomnia to create an HTTP request from this url.
 What status code do you get?**